OllieJones/index-wp-mysql-for-speed/readme.txt

 = Can I upgrade my WordPress instance to multisite after using this plugin?

 **No**. if you upgrade your WordPress instance to multisite (a network) following [these instructions](https://wordpress.org/support/article/create-a-network/), **revert your high-performance keys first.** After you complete your upgrade you can add back the high-performance keys.

+= Can I restore a backup or duplicate to another server after using this plugin?

+Yes.
+But if you restore it to a server with an older version of MySQL (looking at you, GoDaddy) you should revert your keys to the WordPress standard before creating your backup or duplicate.

 = How can I learn more about this business of database keys? =